millionhz/network-security-notes/content/docs/2-usable-security/intoduction..md

 # What is usable security?

-Useable security os about making security easy to use for everyone.
+Useable security is about making security easy to use for everyone.

 ## Why is useable security difficult?